darkrenaissance/darkfi/script/research/lotterysim/pid/pid.md

 1. Calculate the inverse probability `f` of becoming a block producer (winning the lottery) having all the tokens, represented as Float10.
-2. Calculate network total tokens, deriving from genesis stake, genesis mint, and all block rewarded tokens, represented as Float10.
+2. Retrieve network total tokens, up until the provided slot, represented as Float10.
+   Since each slot contains the total tokens up until that point, we simply grab the previous slot total tokens.
+Additionally, each slot will contain its reward.
+   That enables to be flexible on reward scheme, since both constant and variable rewards can be used.
 3. Calculate the sigmas using previous 2 numbers, represented as pallas::Base.

 Each step will be further described in the sub-sections following.